01

 C1

-Your Brand Is Your Git Log: Why Perception Is an Operational By-Product
+Your Brand Is Your Git Log

 Brand perception is not something you design separately from operations.
 It IS your operations, perceived by observers through SBT's eight dimensions.
 The git log of an orgschema specification is a brand history: every process change, every sourcing decision, every quality gate adjustment emits signals that observers perceive.
 The convergence thesis: SBT and Organizational Schema Theory are two projections of a single system — the business observed from outside (perception) and from inside (specification).